UNIX/Linux Shell CheatSheet : free A4

-. ./library.shgoes at the start of the script.
+goes at the start of the script.

-There could be some confusion about whether to call shell functions procedures or functions; the definition of a function is traditionally that is returns a single value, and does not output anything.
+There could be some confusion about whether to call shell functions procedures or functions; the definition of a function is traditionally that it returns a single value, and does not output anything.
 A procedure, on the other hand, does not return a value, but may produce output.
 A shell function may do neither, either or both.
 It is generally accepted that in shell scripts they are called functions.

-exit command to end the shell scriptreturn command to end the function, and return the supplied value to the calling section
+• Use the return command to end the function, and return the supplied value to the calling section of the shell script

-control to the caller.
-The difference is that a shell function cannot change its parameters, though
+This is rather like C, in that exit stops the program, and return returns control to the caller.
+The difference is that a shell function cannot change its parameters, though it can change global parameters.

 A simple script using a function would look like this: